DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

 The rest is maintenance and workflow, most, if not all, of which should be a
 very non-intrusive, automated process.
 The engineer should be able to focus on
-a single function - writing code.
+a single function - writing excellent code.
 After all, all of this preparation,
 definition, classification and organization is in place for the sole purpose
 of providing the engineer with as painless and easy an environment to work in
 as possible.
 Why?
 Because it's the engineer that is providing the deliverable,